-In order to instill trust and confidence, Art Adventures encourages decision making, as well as trial and error, allowing children the freedom to explore at their own pace.
-Special attention is placed on designing the curriculum so that lessons serve as building blocks to the next and new process.
+In order to instill trust and confidence, Art Adventures encourages decision-making, as well as trial and error, allowing children the freedom to explore at their own pace.
+Special attention is placed on designing the curriculum so that lessons serve as building blocks to the next new process.
 Once they have built an “art vocabulary” from previous lessons, they continue to apply their knowledge to make masterpieces the next!
-Because each group’s social development is equally important, children are encouraged to practice inter-personal skills hand-in-hand with learning a new art vocabulary.
+Because each group’s social development is equally important, children are encouraged to practice interpersonal skills hand-in-hand with learning a new art vocabulary.

 Older children may have a longer class time, visit museums more frequently and will be introduced to more advanced techniques and art vocabulary related to elevated media such as a variety of pencils, pastels, charcoals, stop-motion animation, paint and so much more, intertwined with the use of the above multi-media exploration.
 Sketchbooks are kept in class to reinforce topics and to record development throughout the year.

 For children 9-14 years:

 Art Adventures Studio engages our older students with new projects, introduces a wider vocabulary of art, more advanced techniques such as color theory, brushwork, drawing skills, animation, photography, more advanced materials (metal, wood, wire, fabric, sculpting tools, pinhole cameras, papermaking…) and explores a step by step understanding of larger scale projects appropriate to age, level and interests.